JorelAli/CommandAPI/README.md

 - More full plugin examples
 - Conflicting argument research and documentation on how to avoid them

 So where do we go from here?
 It's simple - we do one feature at a time and release one update for each feature.
 That way, we get more of the new stuff that people want and less of the "absolutely no development is going on".
-This is the current roadmap for the CommandAPI (as of 28th Feb 2021):
+This is the current roadmap for the CommandAPI (as of 27th Apr 2021):

 - **CommandAPI v5.10:** PaperSpigot support and deprecations